5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 ## 10) Optional steps / handy things to know

-You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `screen -r` to get a live view of the tracker.
+* You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `screen -r` to get a live view of the tracker.
 You can exit this view by using `Ctrl + a` and `Ctrl + d`.

-I advise you to change the default password of the user `pi` to something else.
+* I advise you to change the default password of the user `pi` to something else.
 You can do this by using `passwd`.

-If you ever choose to shutdown the pi undertake these steps:
+* If you ever choose to shutdown the pi undertake these steps:
 ```
 screen -r
 ```
 Press `Ctrl + c` and enter `exit` followed by a enter.
 After this you can shutdown by using `sudo shutdown -h now`.
+* The image automatically updates at 4 AM, you need to keep an eye on the [updatelog](updates) to comply with the settings.